 Brudnick Center Student Research Award (spring deadline for Summer Research)

-Application due in mid-March for Summer and Fall research.
+Application is due in mid-March for Summer and Fall research.

 The Brudnick Center on Violence and Conflict supports research that seeks solutions to problems of hostility and hatred arising from inter-group conflict and differences.
 The expectation is that the research results will lead to increased understating of the sources of inter-group tension and hatred in order to promote cooperation between and among groups.
 Please inquiry with Gordana Rabrenovic (firstname.lastname@example.org) for more information.
 Students can request up to $1000.